 The more vitamin C you have in your bloodstream, the less free radicals there are to deplete the acne antioxidants which do protect against blocked pores, namely vitamin E and vitamin A. Higher levels of vitamin A has additional benefits as well, since vitamin A is the greatest nutrient in existence for blocked pores.

-Furthermore, vitamin C can indirectly prevent blocked pores and acne since it does get built into the tissues of the epidermis, the outer layer of your skin.
+Furthermore, vitamin C can indirectly prevent blocked pores and acne since it gets built into the tissues of the epidermis, the outer layer of your skin.
 Having more vitamin C can cut off chains of free radicals before they spread through tissues and reach your sebum.
 There’s evidence that higher amounts of vitamin C in the skin can directly control the release of pro-inflammatory chemicals behind acne as well, such as interleukin-6 and interkin-1beta (study).

 More vitamin C in the epidermis can also protect against the inflammation of acne by UV rays in sun.
 Vitamin is not a true “sunscreen” because unlike vitamin A it doesn’t directly protect cells against UV light…

 …but its real power is just as potent against acne: vitamin C scavenges the large amounts of free radicals which sunlight can form.
 Free radicals from UV rays are a notorious cause of acne.

 ONE – this study found that applying vitamin C topically resulted in substantial protection against the harm from UV rays.

 TWO – Two studies on rats found that the addition of ascorbic acid (the major component of vitamin C and most commonly used supplementary form) to the diet significantly reduced the formation of tumours and dermal neoplasms triggered by UV light (study, study).